Marketing to HR Buyers

-There’s Selling.
-And Then There’s Selling to HR.
+There’s Marketing.
+And Then There’s Marketing to HR.

 HR businesses are being told to “think like marketers.”
 If you can’t reach, relate, or relay value to buyers, there’s really no reason to be in the space to begin with.

 HCM has evolved quickly, leaving many struggling to keep up.
 Your market is sophisticated, tech-savvy, and more importantly, saturated.
 You must distinguish yourself by impressing exhausted customers quickly.
 It’s not enough to think like a marketer, you need to be one – and one that knows this buyer.